 How to Maintain cGMP Compliance

-Companies can maintain strong compliance system by taking following steps.1.
+Companies can maintain a strong compliance system by taking following steps.1.
 Prepare SOPs: Create standard operating procedures in detail and clear language for every operation done in the company.
 Display SOPs in local language in all departments.

 2. Implement Quality by Design (QbD): Integrate quality into the system from product development to final product dispatch.